GabyUSTC/lds-homepage/content/authors/jiesun/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Jie Sun (孙杰) is a MSc student at the USTC Lab for Data Science, where he is supervised by Prof. Xiang Wang.
+Jie Sun is a MSc student at the USTC Lab for Data Science, where he is supervised by Prof. Xiang Wang.